 “Flexible working capital will be the single most important factor to help keep doors open, as it was in 2008,” said Eyal Lifshitz, CEO of BlueVine.
-"Business owners shouldn't wait until crisis strikes to seek out the money they need."
+While acquiring capital may be a challenge once a recession hits, there is still time to enact this strategy.

 “Chances are these businesses will be faced with the same challenges,” Lifshitz said.
 “SMBs need to have open conversations with their partner networks now about the recession and their game plans to gauge the potential impact to their own business – and seek alternative partners as needed.”

-There are many people who keep your business afloat, and you want all of them to be on the same page as you when it comes to a recession.
+Many people keep your business going, and you want all of them to be on the same page as you are when it comes to a recession.

 “Talking to your partners and suppliers is important, as you always should keep a pulse on those that help your business churn,” said Jennifer Earley, owner and marketing strategist at Amplified Marketing Services.
 “You are easily able to seek out ways that you can do business better, as well as identify potential pitfalls before they happen.”

-Lifshitz said that this one is important because opening a new office or buying new equipment may be a financially sound decision while business is booming, but "could come back to haunt a business owner if a recession hits."
-He suggests asking yourself a few questions about spending for your business, especially for those thinking about starting a business in the next year:
+Lifshitz warns that big decisions like opening a new office, signing a new commercial lease, or buying new equipment may be financially sound while business is booming, but could come back to haunt a business owner if a recession hits.
+Consider the following spending questions:

 “You simply don’t want to have your business on the hook with large debt repayment if cash flow isn’t coming in as projected due to market softness,” Earley said.
 “I recommend reduced spending and [to] spend in areas that are necessary for keeping the lights on or have proven to have a strong ROI in the past.”

-“Layoffs leave a wide wake of damage, impacting the livelihood of the people let go, disrupting the business, and even tarnishing culture and brand,” said Lifshitz, adding that it’s important to hire carefully and thoughtfully, considering contractors and freelancers, with a potential downturn in mind.
+“Layoffs leave a wide wake of damage, impacting the livelihood of the people let go, disrupting the business, and even tarnishing culture and brand,” said Lifshitz, adding that it’s essential to hire thoughtfully, and consider contractors and freelancers if you have a potential downturn on your mind.

-Earley said that many businesses and organizations live by the mantra “do more with less.”
+Earley said many businesses and organizations live by the mantra “do more with less.”

 “It’s important to have a workforce that is able to pivot and quickly react when needed,” she said.
 “With my small business clients, we continue to discuss resource allocation and the importance of cross-training the team in certain areas so that there’s always a plan A, B and C to delivery.”

-She added that this applies to profitable times but to times of recession as well, because “if done the right way, there is always going to be talent on the team that can continue to move the ball forward, reducing the need to spend time (and money) ramping up resources.”
+She added that this applies to profitable times and times of recession because “if done the right way, there is always going to be talent on the team that can continue to move the ball forward, reducing the need to spend time (and money) ramping up resources.”